oleobal/loot/readme.md

+## RPG tools

+This repository is running [online here](http://fple.richeli.eu/loot).

+A set of companion tools for pen & paper RPGs.
+The main target is a homebrew system, FPLE.

+As of now, it aims to include :
+ - A *loot generator* for complete equipment/items lists, treasure chest, stores..
+ - A *creature generator* for NPCs and monsters
+ - An *encounter manager* for combat

+These tools are mainly intended for game masters, to allow them to focus on what master and create richer worlds more easily.
+They are made under the belief that quality companion facilities are critical for players of FPLE to enjoy their time as much as possible.

+All the tools are client-side JavaScript.
+This provides ease of use (everyone has a browser) and flexibility (online or offline), at the cost of having to develop in JavaScript.

 ## Loot generator

-This repository is running [online here](http://fple.richeli.eu/loot).

-A loot generator for pen & paper RPGs.
-The main target is a homebrew system, FPLE, as of yet unreleased.
+The loot generator is used to both build complete lists of all possible items and generate inventories for treasure chests or stores.

 The `list-*` files define objects containing list of items, along with possible modifiers.
 These objects can then be passed to processing facilities ; as of now, there are only two : books.js and weapons.js (which manages melee, ranged and armor).
 A guiding principle throughout is that a single item name only maps to a single stat block.
 This way, a player can write down the name of an item, and its stats can be checked later on the item lists.